MyUNiDAYS/tech-placement-challenge/README.md

 * Run `flutter build apk --release` to build an Android apk.
 (I have not tested the app on iOS, however it should work)
 * Navigate to the generated apk in `build\app\outputs\apk\release` and install in on to your mobile device.

+Or you can simply install the latest apk from the [releases](https://github.com/joeyvanlierop/tech-placement-challenge/releases).

 ---